 International education is a key tool for building "bridges" between countries and cultures.
 In addition, when ordinary people of any age travel outside of the United States for their first time, their view of the world will likely change into a multicultural respect for others, resulting in a stronger worldwide coalition of friendship, understanding and goodwill.

 Through scouting, one can get this experience.
 I know because I did scouting in New Zealand when I was in high school and I have now taken Venturers and Scouts to Brazil (1992 International Jamboree), New Zealand (1995 Venture), Canada (1997 Jamboree), Australia (2000 Venture), Austria (2002 International Hiking Trek), United Kingdom (2007 World Jamboree) and Ukraine (2012 Jubilee) as a contingent leader.
+My most recent experience was as an IST to Ecuador (JamCam 2017).

 International scouting experiences can be categorized into three ways for Venturers and Scouts to travel and a fourth for Scouters: